anutron/mootools-bootstrap/Docs/UI/Boostrap.Twipsy.md

 * offset - (*number* or *object*) The offset of the tip.
 If a number, will be used for the y offset for `top` and `bottom` located tips, x for `left` and `right` located tips.
 If an object, should contain `.y` and/or `.x` numerical values.
 Defaults to `0`.
 * title - (*string*) The element property to use for the tip value.
 Defaults to `title`.
 * trigger - (*string*) The event type to attach to the target element to show the tip.
 Choose from `hover`, `focus`, or `manual`.
+* onOverflow - (*boolean*) Only show the tip if the element's content is overflown (i.e. it's scroll-height or scroll-width is greater than the height or width of the element).
+Defaults to `false`.
 * getContent - (*function*) A function that returns the tip value.
 By default, it retrieves the value of the `title` option from the target element.

 ### Events